abussing/uploadfromR/README.md

 scDECO is an R package for estimating differential co-expression in single-cell RNA-seq data.

 The package contains implementations for two different Bayesian models:
-1. `scDECO.cop`: a Gaussian copula model with correlation imparted by the copula dependence parameter
+1. `scDECO.cop`: a Gaussian copula model
-2. `scDECO.pg`: a poisson-gamma model with correlation imparted by a latent bivariate normal variable
+2. `scDECO.pg`: a Poisson-Gamma model